Yellow mud turtle: Diet

 Yellow mud turtles forage on land and water for food.
 In early spring their main diet is fairy shrimp they find in the shallows of their ponds.
 While they are burrowing, they will eat earthworms or grubs they encounter.
 Some studies show these turtles will eat earthworms that pass in front of them while hibernating.
 They also consume fish and other aquatic organisms.

+Behaviour

+This species spends most of the year estivating underground, becoming active again when ponds refill from the summer monsoon season.
+If the amount of rain in a given year is inadequate, this species will remain underground until there is enough rain, and may remain underground for up to 24 months.

 Reproduction

 Most female aquatic turtles excavate a nest in the soil near a water source, deposit their eggs and leave, but yellow mud turtles exhibit a pattern of parental care.
 They are the only turtle that has been observed that stays with the eggs for any period of time.
 The female lays a clutch of 1-9 eggs and stays with the eggs for a period of time of a few hours up to 38 days.
 It is believed that the female stays to keep the predators away from the eggs.
 It was also observed that the females would urinate on their nests in dry years.
 This is believed to aid in the hatch success rate of the eggs in dry years.

 It is believed that in their natural habitat that spring rains induce the turtles to begin nesting.
 The eggs hatch in the fall and some hatchlings leave the nest and spend the winter in aquatic habitats, but most of the hatchlings burrow below the nest and wait until spring to emerge and then move to the water.
 This is believed to aid in survival rates of the hatchlings, because some water bodies freeze solid during the winter.
 Another benefit of waiting to emerge in the spring is that hatchlings enter an environment of increasing resources, such as heat, light, and food.